nicovank/BibChecker/README.md

     GIVEN AUTHORS: ...
     FOUND AUTHORS: ...

+## Please Provide Feedback
+Please reach out if you have any issues!
+I am also happy to parse additional bibliography formats.

+## Acknowledgement
-*Acknowledgement: ChatGPT was used to generate string comparison patterns and API search URLs.*
+*ChatGPT was used to generate string comparison patterns and API search URLs.*